seanredmond/heniautos/guide/calendar-equations.md

     Pos 27 ( 6-) =    V 31 =  DOY 175 (O) [FFFHH, LLLL]
     Pos 28 ( 6-) =    V 31 =  DOY 175 (O) [FFHHH, LLLL]

- No we have multiple solutions but all of them require an ordinary year, which is what `heniautos` calculates:
+These solutions all require an ordinary year, which is what `heniautos` calculates for this year (324/3 BCE):

     > heniautos 324 -y
          Year     | Y |      Start      | Days
     --------------|---|-----------------|-----
     BCE 324/323   | O | BCE 0324-Jul-23 |  354

-`calendar-equations` will output solutions that are mathematically possible but astronomically unlikely or impossible.
-We can exclude the first and third solutions simply on the grounds that they require all five months before Posideiṓn to be hollow which would never happen.
+As we saw above, `calendar-equations` will output solutions that are mathematically possible but astronomically unlikely or impossible.
+We can exclude the first and third solutions simply on the grounds that they require all five months before Posideiṓn to be hollow which would never happen (we saw a similar combination for Pos 26/27 = V 31).
 The second solution requires four hollow months (FHHHH) but _not_ in a row.
-It is important to remember that this represents a _count_ of four hollow months and the actual _order_ could be two hollow, full, two hollow (that is `HHFHH`) with the same count.
+It is important to remember that this represents a _count_ of four hollow months.
+The actual _order_ could be two hollow, full, two hollow (that is `HHFHH`) with the same count.

 For the prytany counts the order may be important.
 If we want to observe the Rule of Aristotle, we need the conciliar year to begin with four "long" prytanies.
 Since there are only four prytanies preceding this equation they must _all_ be long (or the Rule of Aristotle must not be a rule).
 Two of the solutions satisfy the rule one implying a hollow Posideiṓn (Pos 27 = V 31 = DOY 175) one a full Posideiṓn (Pos 28 = V 31 = DOY 175).
 We can show the count requirements graphically

 ![324/3 BCE](img/324-1.png)

 The dotted lines represent the "horizon" of the equation--the solutions give us a count of full and hollow months for the first five months, to the left of the line.
 Since first solution requires a hollow month and second a full we can fill in this month to the right of the line.
 We cannot say anything yet about the rest of the festival months so they are empty.
 Since the first four prytanies are long, we know the remaining six _must_ be short.
 We can color them accordingly but leave them with the diagonal hash marks to indicate that they are still hypothetical.

+### IG II³,1 372

 [IG II³,1 372](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20372) (Meritt 1961, 105)